Skip to main content

 } catch let error as LogtoClientErrors.SignIn {

-// error occured during sign in
+// error occurred during sign in

 } catch {